inmanta/inmanta-core/docs/resource_sets.rst

         labelloc = "top";
     }

-Now suppose the index on ``Router`` did not include the network instance.
-In that case the identity of a ``Router`` instance would no longer be derived from the identity of its ``Network`` instance.
-It would then be possible to end up with two networks that refine to the same router objects as shown below.
+Now suppose the index on ``Host`` did not include the network instance.
+In that case the identity of a ``Host`` instance would no longer be derived from the identity of its ``Network`` instance.
+It would then be possible to end up with two networks that refine to the same host objects as shown below.
 The resource sets are clearly no longer disjunct.

 .. digraph:: resource_sets_invalid
     :caption: Two invalid services with a resource set conflict